k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 #### Tool Calling

-AI Fusion supports 3 types of tool calling, which you can choose.
-When specifying their names, like for a specialized sub-agent, verify you are following the naming conventions:
+AI Fusion supports three types of tool calling, which you can choose from.
+When specifying their names, such as for a specialized sub-agent, ensure that you follow the naming conventions:

 * `LU__<luName>__<toolName>` - Call to to a Broadway flow (`toolName`) located at an LU (`luName`) other than aifusion, usually tools which are built at data products, as recommended. for example: `LU__customer_bank__getTransactionsByCategory`